Tips to Remember Upon Receiving Your Rug

 Sourcing our Materials

-At Natural Rugs, we don’t compromise our belief that natural, sustainable fibers make the absolute best rugs.
+At Natural Rugs, we have an uncompromising belief that natural, sustainable fibers make the absolute best rugs.
 We use only the highest quality natural materials sourced from carefully selected, responsible growers and farmers.

 Unique, Natural Charm

 Due to the natural occurring inconsistencies in our materials, you may notice slight irregularities in your rug.
-Below are common sightings when dealing with natural rugs.
-These irregularities are not mistakes, just part of the unique character of each piece, and do not undermine the quality, durability or longevity of the product.
+Below we’ve listed characteristics common to natural fiber rugs.
+These irregularities are not mistakes, but part of the unique character of each piece.
+They do not undermine the quality, durability or longevity of the product.

 Fibers which are tied off during the manufacturing process.
 Some irregularity in the ribs may be noticed.

 Some fibers, such as hand woven jute, are short fibers.
 During handling, they sprout.
 Clipping sprouts is recommended.